 Podcast: Escalating Protests in Iraq

 Crisis Brief is a new special edition of ISW's Overwatch podcast series intended to provide timely updates on unfolding crises with implications for U.S. national security.
+This set of episodes covers the situation in Iraq following the emergence of protests in early October 2019.

 Crisis Brief: The Risk of an Iranian Military Response (Update #6 - October 8, 2019)